Auto Generating Migrations#

 in

-your alemic.ini
+your alembic.ini

 file using the current schema) and compare against the